Protecting Your Liver Health: Understanding Liver Cancer, Prevention and Early Screening

 Liver Cancer Diagnosis and Screening

-Initial screening for liver cancer is commonly performed using liver ultrasound or alpha fetoprotein blood testing.
-If abnormalities are detected, further evaluation with triple phase CT scans or hepatobiliary MRI is required to confirm the diagnosis and determine the stage of the disease, including whether cancer has spread.
+Liver cancer can be detected through a liver ultrasound or elevated tumour markers called alpha fetoprotein in the blood.
+If abnormalities are detected, further evaluation with triple phase CT liver scans or MRI with hepatobiliary contrast is required to confirm the diagnosis.

 Treatment Options for Liver Cancer

-Liver cancer treatment is guided by the Barcelona Clinic Liver Cancer staging system, which classifies the disease from Stage 0 to Stage D based on tumour size, number and liver function.
+Treatment for liver cancer is guided by the Barcelona Clinic Liver Cancer staging system, which classifies the disease from Stage 0 to Stage D based on tumour size, number of tumours and liver function.
+The stages are divided into:

 • Stage 0: Very early disease